 It’s just so popular these days.
 Most of all fashion and cosmetics brands are there to build their reputation and interact with customers.

-Xiaohongshu is well-known and trusted by consumers for their high-quality user-generated contents written by normal users about the products they have used or their shopping tips or any advice related to beauty and fashion and lifestyle.
+Xiaohongshu is well-known and trusted by consumers for its high-quality user-generated content written by normal users about the products they have used or their shopping tips or any advice related to beauty and fashion and lifestyle.

 Moreover, any product mentioned on Xiaohongshu can be purchased directly on the platform without the need to get on another official e-commerce site, creating great convenience for customers.

 Since women look for advice to buy perfumes for their husbands or boyfriends on Xiaohongshu, male perfumes are a promising category on this platform.

 Brands can cooperate with KOLs to generate useful content for readers.
 Moreover, brands can organize campaigns to encourage users to write reviews or create information related to the products.